LINKPing/LINKPing/README.md

 * it should be affordable (obviously depends on your budget)
 * it should be large enough but not too big either (depends on your preferences)

 A rough layout of the space can be seen [here](layout.png).
-We got a pdf from the landlord, which was enlarged and imported into AutoCAD.
+We got a pdf from the landlord, which was enlarged and imported into AutoCAD (thank you [`@gorhgorh`](https://github.com/gorhgorh) and zhi!).
 This is the result of the original design from paper.

 This design will most definitely change, but we dicided on some additional requirements that should be fulfilled: